OAuth

 To integrate OAuth authentication, follow these steps:

-1. Register an OAuth Client – Create an app in bunq Developer and add at least one Redirect URL.
+1. Register OAuth Client– Create an app in bunq Developer and add at least one Redirect URL.

 2. Get OAuth Credentials – Retrieve your client_id and client_secret from the app settings in bunq Developer.